 4. The fishery for tautog is primarily recreational, accounting for about 90% of the fishery, although there is also a commercial fishery for this species in Rhode Island waters and elsewhere.
 Slow growth and reproduction rates, along with their tendencies to be found around rock piles, make tautog susceptible to overfishing.
 The species is managed by the Atlantic States Marine Fisheries Commission through the Interstate Fishery Management Plan for Tautog, which employs a minimum size limit.
 In addition, Rhode Island employs a self-imposed commercial quota which is managed in three seasons; the recreational fishery is managed by seasons and bag limits (RIDEM 2009).
 According to the Atlantic States Marine Fisheries Commission, the stock is currently considered overfished, but overfishing is not occurring (ASMFC 2008a).
-However it should be noted that Rhode Island and Massachusetts assess tautog on a regional basis and are therefore not bound to the coastwide assessment stock status.
-The most recent regional stock assessment update indicates that the regional stock is overfished and overfishing is occurring in RI and MA state waters (RIDEM 2010a).
+However it should be noted that Rhode Island and Massachusetts assess tautog on a regional basis and are therefore not bound to the coastwide assessment stock status (RIDEM 2010a).